 Good: "Categories Below Target" highlighting products needing promotional support or inventory adjustment

-3. Use the Right Visualization for the Job
+3. Use the Right Visualisation for the Job

 - Part-to-whole: Stacked bar charts (not pie charts)